SubnauticaModding/Nautilus/Nautilus/Documentation/tutorials/databank-entries.md

 | `title` | `string` | Can be null if implementing proper localization. |
 | `desc` | `string` | Can be null if implementing proper localization. |

-Adding the text contents is very simple as it is only composed of two strings that must be passed through into method.
+Adding the text content is very simple as it is composed of only two strings that must be passed into the method.

-As long as the values passed through the `title` and `desc` parameters are valid (not null), the text will be automatically set and should appear properly in-game.
+Alternatively, you can use JSON-based localization and leave both the `title` and `desc` parameters as null.

 > [!NOTE]
-> Consider setting these parameters to null if you are using [JSON-based localization](https://subnauticamodding.github.io/Nautilus/tutorials/localization.html) in your mod.
+> It is recommended to use [JSON-based localization](https://subnauticamodding.github.io/Nautilus/tutorials/localization.html) in your mod (as opposed to embedding lengthy text in your code) to allow for user translations.

 ## Primary image